 When an LLC or C corp elects to be taxed as an S corp for federal income tax purposes, most states apply state income tax in the same way.
 In other words, the business doesn’t pay federal or state income tax at the business level, just the individual level.

 California is different, though.
-An S corp pays state income taxes on both the business and individual levels.
+An S corp pays state income taxes at both the business and individual levels.
 Here are some other differences for S corps in California:

 To have a California S corporation, you’ll need to create either a limited liability company (LLC) or a C corporation (the default form of corporation) if you haven’t already done so.
 Then, you’ll file an election form with the Internal Revenue Service (IRS).